Hybrid Quantum Computing

 - Implementation of a hybrid system that enables the exchange of data between applications, databases and quantum computers.
 It consists of classic components and quantum hardware and must be able to manage data flows.

-- The data and information available in different structures and models must be encoded accordingly before they can be processed on a quantum computer.
-The aim is to develop suitable encodings.
+- The input data or problem instances available in different models must be encoded accordingly before they can be processed on a quantum computer.
+The goal is to develop suitable and efficient encodings.

 Our solution approach: We design and implement a hybrid system, the Hybrid Data Management Architecture (HDMA).
 We opted for a decentralized approach with a lightweight, asynchronous communication mechanism by adopting the microservice paradigm.
 In this architecture, databases can serve as data sources for quantum algorithms.
 This thus serves as a framework for researching and testing suitable encodings.
 The basic idea is summarized in the following figure: